semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 | Buildkite            | [`pipelines.yml`](/semgrep-ci/sample-ci-configs/#buildkite) |
 | Azure Pipelines      | [`azure-pipelines.yml`](/semgrep-ci/sample-ci-configs/#azure-pipelines) |

-### Data collected by Semgrep AppSec Platform
+### Data collected by Semgrep

 When running in CI, Semgrep runs fully in the CI build environment.
 Unless you have explicitly granted code access to Semgrep, your code is not sent anywhere.

-- Semgrep AppSec Platform collects [findings data](/semgrep-ci/findings-ci), which includes the line number of the code match, but not the code.
+- Semgrep collects [findings data](/semgrep-ci/findings-ci), which includes the line number of the code match, but not the code.
 It is hashed using a one-way hashing function.
 - Findings data is used to generate line-specific hyperlinks to your source code management system and support other Semgrep functions.

 ## Next steps